Actindo-AG/Documentation/DatabaseAndReporting/Integration/01_ManageQueries.md

 4. Enter a valid MySQL query.

 5. If desired, insert a placeholder to your query to represent any variables to be specified when executing a query.
 Placeholders are most often used in the SET, VALUES, and WHERE clauses, as in the example provided below where a time condition is defined:

-    - Enter a condition (WHERE clause) in the query followed by a placeholder, for example **WHERE created > \~creationDate|datetime\~**.
+    + Enter a condition (WHERE clause) in the query followed by a placeholder, for example **WHERE created > \~creationDate|datetime\~**.

         > [Info] Placeholders can be named freely.
-It is recommended to use a descriptive name, as this description is displayed later on as a field name.
+It is recommended to use a descriptive name, as this description is displayed later as a field name.

-    - If desired, click the [TRY QUERY (READ ONLY)] button to test it.
+    + Click the [TRY QUERY (READ ONLY)] button to test the query.
         The *Bind query parameters placeholders* window is displayed.

         > [Info] There are two possible placeholders to define time conditions: **|datetime** and **|string**.
 The **|datetime** placeholder generates a calendar button in the *Bind query parameters placeholders* window, whereas the **|string** placeholder creates a free text field.

         ![Bind query parameters placeholders](../../Assets/Screenshots/DatabaseAndReporting/ManagedQueries/Queries/BindQueryParamsPlaceholders.png "[Bind query parameters placeholders]")

-    - Define the desired time criteria in the *creationDate* field, either by entering the date with the keyboard or by clicking the calendar button to select the desired date and time.
+    + Define the desired time criteria in the *creationDate* field, either by entering the date with the keyboard or by clicking the calendar button to select the desired date and time.

-    - Click the [EXECUTE] button.
+    + Click the [EXECUTE] button.
-        The query results are displayed in table format at the bottom of the workspace.
+        The query results are displayed in the *Try query result* box at the bottom of the workspace.

 [comment]: <> (ETL use enabled muss noch ausgeblendet werden, laut JS)